spinnylights/vulkan-notes/vulkan_notes.md

 `vkInvalidateMappedMemoryRanges()` ensures that device writes to the specified memory ranges are made visible to the host.
-It's worth noting that unmapping non-host-coherent memory does not flush it, nor does mapping non-host-coherent memory automatically invalidate it—you have to take care of these things while you're mapping and unmapping the memory.
+It's worth noting that unmapping non-host-coherent memory does not flush the cache, nor does mapping non-host-coherent memory automatically invalidate it—you have to take care of these things while you're mapping and unmapping the memory.

 ### Binding resources to memory